louismullie/temp-data/markdown_final/aecd1dbd-5d31-456e-aa8e-bebd45c8f590.md

 ---

 Left anterior fascicular block (LAFB) is a conduction delay in the left anterior fascicle of the left bundle branch, producing a characteristic ECG pattern: **left axis deviation** (−45° to −90°) [^114X1HN7], **small q in I/aVL** with **small r in II/III/aVF**, and a normal or slightly prolonged QRS (≤ 120 ms) [^111mSCsT].
 It is **often incidental and benign**, but in older adults or with structural heart disease, it may signal underlying pathology or progression to higher-grade block [^116LjvBy] [^113RL6Z9].
-Management focuses on identifying and treating underlying causes; isolated LAFB rarely requires intervention, but new LAFB in patients over 40 warrants evaluation for coronary artery disease [^113RL6Z9] [^113E7QHT].
+Management focuses on identifying and treating underlying causes; isolated LAFB rarely requires intervention, but new LAFB in patients over 40 warrants evaluation for coronary artery disease [^113RL6Z9] [^notfound].

 ---